The Top Ten Benefits Of Group Counseling

 Lessons from peers

-Many clients may struggle to feel that their therapist relates to them.
+Many clients in individual counseling may struggle to feel that their therapist relates to them.
 When participants can connect with others they can relate to, they might learn new ways to process their concerns and be more willing to take advice.
 Therapist-recommended strategies may be less nerve-wracking if another group of participants can verify that it was worth it or worked for them.

 Trust in the therapist